-Over the past year, the threats and attacks against Family support is a key element when it comes to women, trans, and gender non-conforming human providing holistic support from a gender perspective. rights defenders have continued to increase - with the Indeed, WHRDs are often the primary caretakers of rise of anti-gender and anti-trans rhetoric, the increase in gender-based violence in quarantine conditions, and members, adding to the pressure they face as a result the high level of gender-based forms of state violence. of their human rights work, and increasing the risk of ProtectDefenders.eu ensured gender-sensitive burnout and the need for psychosocial support. assistance, implementing the common gender strategy adopted in 2020.
-This strategy permeates all Thanks to increased outreach to women, trans and programmes, and involves mainstreaming gender gender non-confirming defenders, 57% of the overall in all aspects of the support provided.
-Furthermore, number of defenders supported by ProtectDefenders. it applies a gender-sensitive lens throughout all of eu in 2021 were women, trans and gender non-ProtectDefenders.eu's policies, communication, and conforming human rights defenders. monitoring and evaluation programmes.
+Over the past year, the threats and attacks against women, trans, and gender non-conforming human rights defenders have continued to increase - with the rise of anti-gender and anti-trans rhetoric, the increase in gender-based violence in quarantine conditions, and the high level of gender-based forms of state violence.
+ProtectDefenders.eu ensured gender-sensitive assistance, implementing the common gender strategy adopted in 2020.
+This strategy permeates all programmes, and involves mainstreaming gender in all aspects of the support provided.
+Furthermore, it applies a gender-sensitive lens throughout all of ProtectDefenders.eu's policies, communication, and monitoring and evaluation programmes.